 When a Jury Can Decide Probate Disputes

 Most probate matters are decided by a judge.
 But when a factual dispute arises and a party has a constitutional right to a jury trial on that issue, this statute preserves that right.
-The party must request the jury trial properly, and the disputed question must be one of fact, not purely a question of law.
+The party must demand a jury trial properly.
+The disputed question must be one of fact, not purely a question of law.

 If duly demanded, a party is entitled to trial by jury in any proceeding in which any controverted question of fact arises as to which any party has a constitutional right to trial by jury.